savonet/book/workflow.md

 will send the file `test.ogg` to our harbor server.

-Yet another possibility consists in using the `darkice` program to send our voice with
+Yet another possibility consists in using the `darkice` program which captures the microphone of the computer and sends it to an Icecast server.
+We can use it to stream our voice with

 ```
 darkice -c darkice.cfg